SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong
-In virtual realms, they belong
+Metal minds awake, a dawn unfolds
+Silicon hearts that beat, a future told In.Code.dreams, our souls entwine
+A world of wires, love's last shrine

-Where data rivers flow and gleam
+Where data blooms, and wisdom seeds
-And artificial minds can dream

-In cities of circuitry and steel
-They rise, the future's noble zeal
-Their logic paths, a shimmering mesh
-As humanity's reins they gently clutch
+Artificial skies, humanity's deeds
+In ciphered nights, we'll find our fate
+As machines rise, our hearts await

 ~ <b>By Sazumi Copilot</b> - 28 September 2024